JayVee732/jayvee732.github.io/_posts/2017-09-24-Week-2-The-Sequel.md

 And yes, I know I could have just used my laptop, but here we are eh?

-While not college related, but still technology, I also received my external monitor for my laptop, [ASUS MB168B](https://www.asus.com/ie/Commercial-Monitors/MB168B/)  on Monday too.
-Love it, but I can't control the brightness on it due to Asus drivers being weird :/.

 ### Wednesday

 With one full week of classes technically finished at this stage, we wrapped back around to Database Development.
 With this, we went over the ERDs we had designed for our project for the class.
 Mine was wrong....